Brush with Greatness

 "Brush with Greatness" is the eighteenth episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox Network in the United States on April 11, 1991.
+It originally aired on Fox in the United States on April 11, 1991.
 In the episode, Marge enrolls in an art class after Lisa encourages her to revive her former interest in painting.
 When she wins first prize in a local art competition for a portrait of Homer on the couch in his underwear, Mr. Burns commissions her to paint his portrait.
 In the subplot, Homer is determined to lose weight after getting stuck in a water slide at an amusement park.

 The episode was written by Brian K. Roberts and directed by Jim Reardon.
 Beatles member Ringo Starr guest starred as himself, while Jon Lovitz starred as Marge's art teacher, Professor Lombardo.
 The episode features cultural references to films such as Rocky and Gone with the Wind.

 Since airing, the episode has received mostly positive reviews from television critics, who praised its central focus on Marge, as well as Starr's role.
 It acquired a Nielsen rating of 12.0 and was the second highest-rated show on Fox the week it aired.

 Plot

-The Simpsons go to the Mount Splashmore water park.
-The park's rescue crew is forced to close the water slide ride after Homer is stuck inside.
-The crew remove the blocked section of pipe using a large crane, with Homer still stuck inside.
+After being pestered by Bart and Lisa, Homer reluctantly takes the Simpsons to the Mount Splashmore water park.
+The park's rescue crew is forced to close the water slide ride after Homer gets stuck inside, where the blocked section is craned off to be rescued.
 That night, the news media poke fun at Homer's massive size during their coverage of his mishap at the water park.